-Privacy.
-Please see "Resources for Victims" below for information on Confidential Resources if you do not wish to report the incident to the University, but wish to seek confidential assistance and advice.
 All Cornell offices and employees, including the Title IX Coordinators, will maintain your privacy to the greatest extent possible.
 The information you provide to a nonconfidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.
+If you do not wish to report the incident to the University, but do wish to seek confidential assistance and advice, please see "Resources for Victims" below for information on Confidential Resources.

-Complainant's desire for confidentiality or decision not to pursue resolution under Policy 6.4 Upon receiving a report, the University strongly supports the complainant's decision not to pursue resolution under Policy 6.4 and desire for anonymity.
+Complainant's desire for confidentiality or decision not to pursue resolution under Policy 6.4.

+Upon receiving a report, the University strongly supports the complainant's decision not to pursue resolution under Policy 6.4 and desire for anonymity.
 If the complainant decides not to pursue resolution under Policy 6.4, the University will honor the complainant's wishes unless doing so would not adequately mitigate the risk of harm to the complainant or other members of the University community or doing so impacts the University's ability to provide a safe and non-discriminatory environment for all members of the University community, including the complainant.